theDeadIns/zombie/README.md

 # Introduction:

- This project will atempt to give an analisis of __something something__ from Spotify using a python library that implements the [Spotify API](https://developer.spotify.com/documentation/web-api/) called [Spotipy](https://github.com/plamere/spotipy).
+ This project will atempt to give an analisis of songs from Spotify using a python library that implements the [Spotify API](https://developer.spotify.com/documentation/web-api/) called [Spotipy](https://github.com/plamere/spotipy).
+Using this information we will try to build a playlist of the trends per country per day.

  # Results: